IAW Analysis · Mexico · Latin America

 Fentanyl replaced heroin as primary US opioid.
 Cartels became more disciplined and business-oriented.
 Violence shifted from cartel wars to territorial control and US distribution networks.
 25,000+ deaths annually.

-US opioid epidemic accelerates; Mexican government institutional reforms; mass displacement increases
+Actors: Sinaloa (now under Ismael "El Mayo" leadership), CJNG, government security forces, Chinese precursor suppliers Consequences: US opioid epidemic accelerates; Mexican government institutional reforms; mass displacement increases

 Cartel Evolution and State Conflict